The Ashes

 The momentum swings, and Bob Willis's blistering bowling spell that dismisses eight batsmen for just 43 runs seals an improbable victory.

 Ian Botham himself was just a captivating person.
-Yeah,

-he was a star in every way.
+He was a star in every way.
 He could do everything.

 He bowled brilliantly.
 He could swing the ball at high pace as a young man.

 It wasn't like that later on, but he was in his absolute peak, really.

 He was about 25, 26 years old.
 He was absolutely at the height of his powers.
-He was a very entertaining batsman.

 He loved to hit the ball miles.

-He was an all-action hero.
+You know, he was an all-action hero.

 And also, I think English football was not so good then.
 And that period, early 80s, Botham was the biggest sports star in England.

 And, you know, the tabloids loved him.

-you know he's quite he's pretty wild off the field
+you know, he's quite, he's pretty wild off the field.

-for a summer mired in strikes and economic gloom Botham's performances offer a rare moment of joy.
+For a summer mired in strikes and economic gloom, Botham's performances offer a rare moment of joy.
 Children in playgrounds copy his swagger at the crease.

 Commentators call it Botham's Ashes, and the name sticks.

-But those glory days are short-lived and England defeats soon become familiar.
+But those glory days are short-lived, and England defeats soon become familiar.
 The 1990s are dominated by Australia in the men's ashes under captains like Mark Taylor and Steve Waugh.

 England's men struggle to compete.
 The rivalry fundamentally existed because actually the teams were quite evenly matched.

-in 1998 it is the women's side who give english cricket one of the few bright spots of the decade on home soil the team led by karen smithies end a 35-year wait by winning the women's ashes
+In 1998, it is the women's side who give English cricket one of the few bright spots of the decade.
+On home soil, the team, led by Karen Smithies, end a 35-year wait by winning the women's ashes.

 Then, after nearly two decades of Australian dominance for the men, the summer of 2005 reignites the ashes like never before.

 England, led by Michael Vaughan, take on Ricky Ponting's Australians in a series of extraordinary drama.
-Each test is tense, close, and fiercely fought.
+Each test is tense, close and fiercely fought.

 At Edgbaston, England win by just two runs.